 4. They play real instruments and don’t understand the concept of untalented people playing fake instruments for fun.
 Well, sooooooorrrrrrry Mr. Talented.

 I will never learn to play a real instrument.
 Let me have my time with these fake instruments.
 Is it that wrong to get drunk with my friends and play a fun video game that corresponds to listening to music we like?
 Because we’ve done that countless times and had some amazing times.
 It’s like having a complex karaoke machine in your living room, with better songs.
 And from someone who’s never touched a drumstick in his life before this game, learning to master the drum peripheral going from “Holy crap this song is super god damn challenging on Medium difficulty” to being able to get through Expert difficulty songs through sheer determination… well, that was pretty cool to me.

 4. Super Mario 64 (Nintendo 64)

-The official “holy shit” game of almost every video game player my age.
+The official “holy crap” game of almost every video game player my age.

 3. Mario Kart: Double Dash

 We have had some intense multiplayer nights with this game.
 Dodging blue shells, punching walls, getting blackout drunk, and most memorably having a multi-hour 75-75-75 Tilt-a-Kart battle between myself, Keith (dinosaurboner) and Lai (lainosaur), that resulted in that bastard Keith claiming the ultimate bragging rights with the 76th win.
 Best multiplayer game of all time.
 In the words of Birdo: Bwwwwwooooooowwwwwwwwwwwwwwwwwwwwww.

 2. Shining Force 2 (Sega Genesis)